 Matt Roach is managing director of Exeter International Airport and also chair of Exeter Chamber of Commerce & Industry, which represents the interests of numerous companies which are involved in property development in and around Exeter.

-The major public sector institutions in the city are also represented: University of Exeter, Exeter College, Met Office, Royal Devon & Exeter hospital trust, Devon & Cornwall Police and both Devon County Council and Exeter City Council.
+The major public sector institutions in the city are also represented: University of Exeter, Exeter College, Met Office, Royal Devon & Exeter NHS trust, Devon & Cornwall Police and both Devon County Council and Exeter City Council.
 Most of these organisations are substantial land and property owners in their own right.

 At some point between July 2019 and May 2020 the Liveable Exeter Garden City Board morphed into the Liveable Exeter Place Board.
 A report to the city council’s executive meeting in June about plans for the city’s recovery from the impacts of the COVID-19 virus explained the board’s role in the following terms: